-Luke Cage & Jessica Jones
+- Luke Cage & Jessica Jones

 She’s even taken his name.

-Wally West & Lynda Park
+2. Wally West & Lynda Park

-From what it seems, it’s unlikely we see the pair come to live action soon.
+From what it seems, it’s unlikely we see the pair come to live-action soon.

-Tyrone “Ty” Johnson & Tandy Bowen
+3. Tyrone “Ty” Johnson & Tandy Bowen

-They met in New York as runaways, but with a different background.
-Tyrone, a 17-year-old from Boston with a debilitating stutter, ran away when his stutter prevented him from stopping his friend from being shot by police officer who mistakenly believed that he had robbed a store.
+They met in New York as runaways, but with a different backgrounds.
+Tyrone, a 17-year-old from Boston with a debilitating stutter, ran away when his stutter prevented him from stopping his friend from being shot by a police officer who mistakenly believed that he had robbed a store.
 Tandy, on the other hand, was a 16-year-old girl from a wealthy background in Ohio who ran away because her rich supermodel mother was too busy to spend time with her.